 Healthcare AI Security Series

-In this 2-part series, I sit down with Ken Ko, the Chief Technology Officer at Ferrum Health, to discuss security considerations that need to be addressed when implementing healthcare AI.
+In this 2-part series, I sit down with Ken Ko, the Chief Technology Officer at Ferrum Health, to discuss security considerations that must be addressed when implementing healthcare AI.

-Together we explore security issues and challenges faced by health systems when implementing healthcare AI.
-We discuss potential solutions, looking at the use of third-party vendor clouds and private, cloud-hosted environments, focusing on what keeps patient data secure.
+Together we explore security issues, and challenges health systems face when implementing healthcare AI.
+We discuss potential solutions, looking at third-party vendor clouds and private, cloud-hosted environments, focusing on what keeps patient data secure.